 I began working with Fireside back in 2018 for their Blockercon blockchain conference in Bristol.
 Richard, the owner of Fireside, is a friend and a person who I have worked with in a previous life.
 A very entrepreneurial guy and someone to talk to if you want a feel for what’s the next big development in marketing and tech, so we’ve always shared something of a maverick mindset.
 Blockchain and crypto can get very technical it this can act as something of a barrier to those with an interest in the subject. so for the Blockercon video coverage, I wanted to show the breadth of content without bogging it down in tech-speak choosing instead to centre in on the people and personalities at the event, making it feel a little more fun.

 Following Blockercon 2019, sensing a turn in the market Richard rebranded to Fireside Summit, an event that, right in line with Zeyus own devotional ethos, was to be an off-grid tech and sustainability event, hosted not in a stuffy conference hall but on an organic farm.
-For the promo video I had nothing more than a sunset meadow with which to paint the picture so I used drone footage as the basis of the video, borrowing a sample of the now famous Pastor at the wedding of Megan Markle and Prince Harry who, for reasons that baffle, decided to make the connection between fire and technology.
-With the drone able to give a sense of the space I then used close up shots to punctuate the video with details of the surrounding nature, all of which I bathed in a honey toned LUT to tie everything to the setting sun.
-During the summit I provided video coverage of speakers and workshop in two areas simultaneously whilst also providing live sound engineering and recording.
+For the promo video I had nothing more than a sunset meadow with which to paint the picture so I used drone footage as the basis of the video, borrowing a sample of the now-famous Pastor at the wedding of Megan Markle and Prince Harry who, for reasons that baffle, decided to make the connection between fire and technology.
+With the drone able to give a sense of the space I then used close-up shots to punctuate the video with details of the surrounding nature, all of which I bathed in a honey-toned LUT to tie everything to the setting sun.
+During the summit, I provided video coverage of speakers and workshops in two areas simultaneously whilst also providing live sound engineering and recording.
 The highlights video then incorporated everything stylistically that had gone before.